sargalias/old-personal-website/posts/Programming first principles/13. Side effects/Programming first principles - 13. Side effects.md

 Code that has side effects is not inherently bad or dangerous.

-The only problem is that it's difficult to track, and as a result has the potential to conflict with other code.
+It just has some problematic qualities that makes it easier to conflict with other code.

-E.g. if we modify a global variable, we might break other code that depends on it.

-Additionally, tracking the history of that global variable (how it changed and where) would be difficult.
-After all, the entire application can change it.

-So that's why we try to avoid / minimize side effects as much as possible.
-We don't want to accidentally do something that conflicts with other code.

-Further, side effects have the following problematic qualities:
+Side effects:

-- They are difficult to handle.
+- Are difficult to handle.
-- They are difficult to track.
+- Are difficult to track.
-- They often come in pairs.
+- Often come in pairs.
 - They break referential transparency.

 (Credits to Uncle Bob for most of these by the way.
 I'm pretty sure I've gathered the majority of these points from listening to his talks and videos.)